Learn about bush regeneration and sustainability at our peaceful forest home in the Byron Bay Hinterland, Australia.

 Description

 Our home sits on a high ridge behind Mullumbimby and takes in majestic views of hills and valleys to the ocean beyond.
 The property offers privacy and tranquillity in a beautiful, forest setting surrounded by 44 acres of native bush.
-There is a creek close by for swimming, trails for bush walking and places for sitting to soaking up the magic.
+There is a creek close by for swimming, trails for bush walking and spaces for sitting to soaking up the magic.

 We (Glenda and John) want to leave this land in better shape than we found it.
 Our mission is to regenerate native rain forest in areas that are overgrown with weeds and reestablish habitat for native wildlife.
-Sustainable living … growing food, establishing and maintaining systems for harnessing natural resources and keeping our established gardens, roads and buildings in good condition; is however, the main focus of weekly tasks.
+However, sustainable living … growing food, establishing and maintaining systems for harnessing natural resources and keeping our established gardens, roads and buildings in good condition; is the main focus of weekly tasks.

 • Types of help and learning opportunities